 Department of Planning, Building & Environmental Services

-You can review documents from Building, Planning, Engineering, Well and Onsite Wastewater Treatment, Conservation, Code Enforcement, Consumer Protection, CUPA-Hazmat, Pollution Prevention (CUPA-Hazmat), Local Oversite Program, Medical Waste, Monitoring Wells/Soil Borings, Napa-Vallejo Waste Management Authority, Upper Valley Waste Management Authority, and Inspection Reports.
+You can review documents from Building, Planning, Engineering, Well and Onsite Wastewater Treatment, Conservation, Code Enforcement, Consumer Protection, Pollution Prevention-CUPA, Local Oversight Program, Medical Waste, Body Art, Monitoring Wells/Soil Borings, and Inspection Reports.

 - For best results, please read the following information prior to performing your search:

 - We are in the process of digitizing our records and the results displayed may not be the complete record.
 If you believe there are additional documents related to your search, please email us at [email protected] with the parcel number and specific information that you were unable to find online.